spence998/Tweet-Sentiment-Predictor/README.md

 Description:

-Project to build a model which is able to classify the sentiment of tweets
+Project to build a model which is able to classify the sentiment of tweets.

 The project consists of 10 codes which are run in order